-The best default route from Mumbai Airport to Gateway of India is a taxi or app-based cab directly to Gateway of India, Apollo Bunder, Colaba.
+A taxi or app-based cab gives you a direct ride from Mumbai Airport to Gateway of India, Apollo Bunder, Colaba without a rail transfer.
 If you are already in South Mumbai, CSMT can work as the rail-side anchor, but it is still not the waterfront.
-From Dadar, use it only if you are already starting there; do not add Dadar just because it is a famous Mumbai transport hub.
+From Dadar, use it only if you are already starting there rather than adding it to an airport-to-Colaba trip.

 The important correction is the destination name.
 “Mumbai Historic Waterfront” or “Mumbai Harbor” is too broad for route planning.
 It can point toward the port, the harbour, ferry jetties, Elephanta departures, Colaba hotels, or the Gateway of India plaza.
 For most visitors, the searchable and useful target is Gateway of India at Apollo Bunder.